“Is My Training Clean?” check list

 Does the pace of the delivery affect the behaviour?

-Does the pace suit the speed of the learning, their learning?
+Does the pace suit the speed of the learner?

 Familiarity